Naton1/jvm-explorer/README.md

 Notes:

-* You can modify the method or replace the entire method body
+* You can insert code to the beginning of a method or replace the entire method body
-* The compiler currently uses the loaded classes as the classpath, so if a parameter type or return type isn't loaded, it may fail
+* The compiler currently uses the loaded classes as the classpath, so if a parameter type or return type isn't loaded, it may fail (you can replace the type with Object to make it compile if you don't need that type)
+* To access fields in the class, add a field with the same name and type in the class to compile - the reference will automatically be replaced

 ![Modify Method Example](assets/modify-method.gif)
 </details>